 We have separate floors for boys and girls, which are alarmed at night time.
 Each floor has two bathrooms consisting of showers, washbasins, toilets and a bath.
 Our bedrooms sleep up to four pupils and boarders will share with others in the same year group or with those within the same age range of one year younger or older.
 Rooms are allocated at the start of the school year by the Head of House taking into consideration the individual needs of all the boarders as well as the wishes of the boarders directly concerned and the views of their parents, guardians and our staff.
+We try to meet all boarder requests in terms of rooming; however, it is important to understand that with one floor of boys and one floor of girls, each with seven years groups on the floor, we may not be able to meet every request.
 Each pupil has a personal study area, which includes a desk with a lockable drawer in which to store valuables.
 Room inspections are carried out daily and boarders must make every effort to keep their area clean and tidy.
 Personal possessions are the responsibility of the owner and may need to be covered separately from your house contents' insurance.

-Boarders can personalise their room area with posters on the walls stuck with blue tac as long as they could not be deemed offensive by anyone else.
+Boarders can personalise their room area with posters on the walls, stuck with blue tac, as long as they could not be deemed offensive by anyone else.